PeIIIaJIkuH/bomberman/README.md

 # make-your-game

 ## How to start the game
-* Just open the index.html file
+* Open the index.html file with live-server extension on VSCode or another editors like Webstorm

 ## Powerups
 * About the powerups in the game you can read [here](https://strategywiki.org/wiki/Bomberman/How_to_play)